KatarinaLang/codepub-quiz/README.md

 ![The quiz app](./images/final-quiz.png "The quiz app")

 ---
 Created by [Zehra Karakaş](https://www.linkedin.com/in/zehrakarakas/).
-Feel free to ask me questions!
+Feel free to ask questions!